MortenHoustonLudvigsen/JsTestAdapter/CreatingATestAdapter/CreatingATestAdapter.md

 }
 ````

-I want a handfull of Jasmine tests, so I create TypeScript file `AdderSpec.ts` in new folder `specs`:
+I want a handful of Jasmine tests, so I create TypeScript file `AdderSpec.ts` in new folder `specs`:

 ````JavaScript
 import Adder = require('../src/Adder');